 Another amazing thing I found is their desire to learn the English language.
 It’s mind-boggling to see an average family spending thousands of dollars on their kids to learn English.

 In Korea, the definition of vegetarian is a bit different.
 If you order vegetarian food in the restaurants, don’t be surprised if you find a few meat pieces.

 There are no power cuts in this country which amazes me.

-If you have any questions, feel free to contact me at firstname.lastname@example.org.
+If you have any questions, share your feedback below or email me at email@example.com.